Bouhm/stardew-valley-mods/NPCMapLocations/docs/README.md

 `MinimapToggleKey` | The [key binding](https://stardewvalleywiki.com/Modding:Player_Guide/Key_Bindings) to toggle the floating minimap.
 Default `"OemPipe"` (i.e. the `|` button).

 ## FAQs
-* **Why do I see duplicate villagers on the map with UI Info Suite or Foxyfficiency?**
+* **Why do I see duplicate villagers on the map with UI Info Suite?**
-  UI Info Suite and Foxyfficiency have a feature to show villagers, and as a result having it installed along with this mod will show duplicate villagers.
-To continue using this mod, there are options in UI Info Suite and Foxyfficiency to disable just the NPC tracking (look at the respective mod pages for more info).
+  UI Info Suite has a feature to show villagers, so having it installed alongside this mod will show duplicate villagers.
+To continue using this mod, see the UI Info Suite options to disable its NPC tracking.

-* **Does the redrawn map work with map recolors?**
+* **Does the map work with map recolors and custom maps?**
-  Yep, the mod has compatibility patches included for most of the popular recolors.
+  Yep.
+The mod doesn't change the world map itself, so it's compatible with all recolors and custom world maps.

 * **Does the mod support custom locations/NPCs?**
-  Yes, but the mod adding the custom locations/NPCs needs to tell NPC Map Locations how to handle them.
-See the [author guide](author-guide.md) for more info.
+  Yep.
+For mod authors, see the [author guide](author-guide.md) for more info on how this works.

 ## Compatibility
-Compatible with Stardew Valley 1.5.6+ on Linux/macOS/Windows, both single-player and multiplayer.
+Compatible with Stardew Valley 1.6+ on Linux/macOS/Windows, both single-player and multiplayer.

-The mod is compatible with **lots** of NPC/map mods with futureproofing.

 **In multiplayer, the mod will only work if the host player has it installed.**